Parallel transport on matrix manifolds and Exponential Action: Background Review

-The above discussion also holds for an open subset of a vector space, and the standard differential geometry approach \cite{ONeil1983} would identify open subsets of an abstract manifold $\cM$ with open subsets of a vector space via local coordinates.
-We can then define a metric on $\cM$ by a compatibility requirement on the coordinates.
-From here, we can define connections and parallel transport without the embedding requirement.

 We also consider quotient manifolds of matrix manifolds.
 This is a special case of a pseudo-Riemannian submersion (see \cite[Chapter 7]{ONeil1983}, our main reference for this topic).
-In this situation, we assume there is a smooth map $\fq:\bcM\to\cM$ between two pseudo-Riemanian manifolds, such that $\fq$ is onto and the differential $d\fq$ is onto at every point.
-For $X\in\cM$, the preimage $\fq^{-1}(X)\subset\bcM$ is a submanifold of $\bcM$.
-For $\bX\in \fq(X)^{-1}$, the tangent space $T_X\fq^{-1}(X)\subset T_X\bcM$ is called the vertical space, denoted by $\cV_X$.
-We will assume the pseudo-Riemannian metric on $\bcM$ is nondegenerate on the vertical space, thus, by \cref{lem:orth}, we have a decomposition $T_X\bcM = \cV_X \oplus \cH_X$, where $\cH_X$ is the orthogonal complement of $\cV_X$ in $T_X\cM$.
-We will require $d\fq(X)$ restricted to $\cH_X$ is an {\it isometry}, preserving the metric.
-A tangent vector in $\cH_X$ is called a horizontal vector, a vector field with all tangent vectors horizontal is called a horizontal vector field, and we define vertical vectors and vertical vector fields similarly.
-There is a unique horizontal vector $\bxi$ at $\bX\in\bcM$ maps to a given tangent vector $\xi$ at $X\in\cM$, called the horizontal lift of $\xi$.
-With this, we can define horizontal lifts of vector fields.
-We have the horizontal lift formula for the Levi-Civita connection \cite[lemma 7.45]{ONeil1983}
+In this situation, we assume there is a smooth map $\fq:\bcM\to\cM$ between two pseudo-Riemannian manifolds, such that $\fq$ is surjective and the differential $d\fq$ is surjective at every point.
+There is a decomposition $T_X\cM=\cV_X\oplus \cH_X$ to the vertical space $\cV_X$, the tangent space to $\fq^{-1}(X)$ and its orthogonal complement $\cH_X$.
+Vectors in $\cH_X$ are called horizontal vectors, and we can define horizontal vector fields.
+A tangent vector field on $\cM$ can be lifted uniquely to a horizontal vector field on $\bcM$.
+Let $\rH$ be the metric-compatible projection to the horizontal space then we have the horizontal lift formula for the Levi-Civita connection \cite[lemma 7.45]{ONeil1983}.